saberkhaniscool/dynamic-learning-app/readme.md

 ##### Component - Request

-For each lessonplan, a request forum can be created by the teacher where a request for a new simulation can be made.
+For each lesson plan, a request forum can be created by the teacher where a request for a new simulation can be made.
 These requests are visible to all the other users of the app and anyone logged in can participate in the discussion for the development of a new simulation.

 ### 5) Sharing of lessonplans, lessons and simulations

 ##### Components - SharedSims, SharedLessonPlans, SharedLessons

-The users can share lessonplans, lessons and the simulations with the other users if they want.
+The users can share lesson plans, actual lessons and the simulations with the other users if they want.
 I've used the meteor easy search component for implementing the search (https://github.com/matteodem/meteor-easy-search)

 ### 6) Creation of Lessons

 ##### Component - Lesson

 This is the component where we can create lessons.
 Each lesson consists of a series of slides and on each slide there will be a video and the associated simulations.
-When the creator of the lesson views the component, he will have options to edit the lesson (Add more slides, add video, add simulations) and for others, they can only view the lesson.
+When the creator of the lesson views the component, he will have options to edit the lesson (add slides, add video, add simulations) and for others, they can only view the lesson.

 ### 7) Exploring the App

 ##### Component - Explore

-Users who are not logged in visiting the app will be able to view all the lessons, lessonplans and request forums that have been created and shared with public so that they get an idea about what the app.
+Users who are not logged will be able to view all the lessons, lesson plans and request forums that have been created and shared with public so that they get an idea about what the app.

 #### Above are the main React Components of the app and the you can find the other React Components in the'client/ui/components' folder.